yottaawesome/win32-experiments/README.md

 ## Building

 You'll need Visual Studio 2022 Community Edition or above with the _Desktop development with C++_ workload installed.
-Some samples use [boost](https://www.boost.org/) and [node](https://nodejs.org/en/).
+Some samples use [boost](https://www.boost.org/) and [node](https://nodejs.org/en/) (Visual Studio 2019 will also probably work).
 You can either configure your environment to have boost (e.g. via [vcpkg](https://vcpkg.io/)) and node or remove these samples from the solution file if you don't want them.

 ## Considerations